This Day In Writing History

 All the while, he is pursued relentlessly by police Inspector Javert.
-Later, Valjean reveals his true identity when Javert mistakenly believes that an innocent man named Champmathieu is really Jean Valjean and arrests him.
+Later, Valjean reveals his true identity when Javert mistakenly arrests an innocent man named Champmathieu whom he thinks is Jean Valjean.

 In addition to the story of Jean Valjean and Inspector Javert, Les Miserables follows many other characters, who also face the specter of social injustice.

 The novel, rightfully considered to be one of the greatest ever written, has been adapted numerous times for the stage, screen, and television, the most famous adaptation being a celebrated Broadway musical.
 The most recent film adaptation, released in 2012, is an adaptation of the Broadway musical starring Hugh Jackman as Jean Valjean.